robotx-school/eurobot-2024/Docs/README.md

 # Documentation Area
-This directory contains the documentation files for the project in md format.
+This directory contains all of the documentation files for the project in md format.

 ## Table of contents
 * [Code Style](STYLE.md)